openshift/jenkins/README.md

 Jenkins Docker Image
 ====================

-This repository contains Dockerfiles for a Jenkins Docker image intended for use with [OpenShift v3](https://github.com/openshift/origin)
+This repository contains Dockerfiles for Jenkins Docker images intended for use with [OpenShift v3](https://github.com/openshift/origin)

 For an example of how to use it, [see this sample.](https://github.com/openshift/origin/blob/master/examples/jenkins/README.md)

-The image is pushed to DockerHub as openshift/jenkins-1-centos7.
+The images are pushed to DockerHub as openshift/jenkins-2-centos7, openshift/jenkins-slave-base-centos7, openshift/jenkins-slave-maven-centos7, and openshift/jenkins-slave-nodejs-centos7.

+Development of the V1 Jenkins images has ceased.

 For more information about using these images with OpenShift, please see the official [OpenShift Documentation](https://docs.openshift.org/latest/using_images/other_images/jenkins.html).